-Just like with everything else, here too the character of the person you are going to be working with is very important.
+Like with everything else, here, too, the character of the person you will be working with is significant.
 Choosing an investor is pretty much like selecting a co-founder for your startup.
 Remember that this is not a short term relationship.
 Both of you will be working together for the company for as long as you can until the company closes or one of you decides to leave.
-Choose someone whose personality is the right fit for you, making the decision more about interpersonal relationships rather than venture capital finance cash.
+Choose someone whose personality is the right fit for you, making the decision more about interpersonal relationships than venture capital finance cash.
 Ask yourself if this is the person you want to be around when the going gets tough.

 Domain knowledge and prior experience

-Once you have established that the personality of the investor is just right for you, another vital thing to look for in an investor is their domain knowledge about your industry.
-Also, what, if any, previous experience they have in this field.
-While they could have been a successful investor in a completely different sector, can they bring value to your company if they have no expertise in this particular domain?
+Once you have established that the investor’s personality is just right for you, another vital thing to look for in an investor is their domain knowledge about your industry.
+Also, what, if any, previous experience do they have in this field.
+While they could have been a successful investor in a completely different sector, can they bring value to your company if they have no expertise in this domain?

 Active or dormant?

 Is the investor actively involved in venture capital finance investing at all?
-Many people claim to be actively investing and meet entrepreneurs scouting for the perfect deal, knowing whether your investor has made an investment in the past year can help you know whether you are just wasting your time.
+Many people claim to be actively investing and meet entrepreneurs scouting for the perfect deal.
+Knowing whether your investor has invested in the past year can help you see whether you are just wasting your time.

-The stage of your company and the investment fund are both essential aspects to consider when selecting an investor.
-If you are looking for early-stage funding, then you shouldn’t be wasting your time talking to investors who only invest in later-stage rounds.
+When selecting an investor, the stage of your company and the investment fund are both essential aspects to consider.
+If you are looking for early-stage funding, you shouldn’t be wasting your time talking to investors who only invest in later-stage rounds.

 How long an investor has been with their current fund can make a difference to the investment they bring.
-However, it is not essential to only look for a well-seasoned venture capitalist with a lot of connections.
-Remember you are a startup so it could be more practical to work for an investor who is still early in their career but respected.
-Here it is important to note that the personality of the investor and their compatibility with your company is more important than the age or tenure of the investor.
+However, it is not essential to only look for a well-seasoned venture capitalist with many connections.
+Remember, you are a startup, so it could be more practical to work for an investor who is still early in their career but respected.
+Here it is important to note that the personality of the investor and their compatibility with your company are more important than the age or tenure of the investor.